-- state active/inactive - type host/svc/controller/node/unknown svcinfo lsfabric -delim :
+- · state inactive - type host/node/controller/node/unknown

 You can issue this command if you want to view all connectivity information available to your cluster.

 - CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5804E The action failed because an object that was specified in the command does not exist.